pkra/peterkrautzberger.org/_posts/2014/2014-08-03-browsers-should-be-commodities.md

 * * *

 PS: Yes, this is mostly about "layout engines", not "browsers".
 To most people the distinction is meaningless.

+---

+_Comments_

+* **Asaf**, 2014/08/03
+  You are _two_ regular readers?
+Who’s the second one? :-) I agree that browsers should be more varied.
+I am surprised that you’re not using your own scripted Uzbl, instead of Chrome+Chromium (which are practically the same thing).
+I am also surprised that you’re not using Opera which uses its very own engine (unless I’m mistaken), where as Chrome, Chromium, Web and Safari all use the WebKit.
+  But the reason is quite simple.
+Writing a modern browser engine is not a trivial task.
+It’s no longer a simple regex parser and a tcp socket.
+The more complex the web becomes, the harder it is to write a reliable rendering engine.
+So it’s only natural that a handful of competitors are left around.
+  * **Peter**, 2014/08/03
+    I count as two readers 😉
+    I don’t use uzbl out of the same sense of realism I mentioned above.
+I may have been writing confusingly / been confused (since the comments so far misunderstood what I was trying to say).
+    First off, I wouldn’t mind using a single browser.
+That was not my point.
+Second, Chrome/Chromium and Safari/Web are now separate.
+Chrome forked WebKit into Blink last year and both sides have modified their end quite a bit since (especially ripping out components).
+Opera has given up on its Presto engine last year and is now based on Chromium (not just Blink as a rendering engine).
+Still, they are obviously quite close.
+    Third, I’m aware how difficult writing a layout engine is (well, at least I’ve asked people who actually do that for a living).
+So is making cheese or building RAM modules; it does not make those products less of a commodity.
+But yes, my hope is that writing layout engines will eventually be much easier, perhaps easy enough for a typical “your first serious software project” kind of thing.
+(I’m also not saying this is a realistic hope.)
+      * **Asaf Karagila**, 2014/08/04
+        Nice, taking cheap shots at an obvious typo.
+Of course I meant to ask “You have …” and of course you knew that!
+        The comparison to cheese is wrong.
+Cheese is tasty, browser render engines are not.
+Also some cheese is left in a cave to grow mold, but then again I’m sure that the render engine of links, lynx, and friends are aged like fine scotch. :-)
+        Thanks for the update on the world of rendering, I didn’t know all those news.
+Seems that a lot has been going on since I stopped caring about it.
+In either case, remember that Xul is the coolest engine of them all, since Xul is the gatekeeper for Gozer.
+(Okay, fine, it’s Zuul, but Xul has the same nice ring to it.)
+        And speaking of Gozer, whenever you call a destructor of an object, you invoke Gozer.
+Egon is rolling in his early grave.
+(Need I also mention that a good browser engine should not cross streams?
+Alright, that’s my last Ghostbusters reference for this comment.
+I promise!)
+        * **Peter**, 2014/08/05
+          Funny, I had missed your typo.
+I was really trying to joke that I count as two readers (crazy like that).
+Keep the Ghostbusters references coming!